Mr-RT/selenium/README.md

 ## Installation

-Maven and a web browser such as Mozilla Firefox needs to be installed to run this project.
+Maven, Python and a web browser such as Mozilla Firefox needs to be installed to run this project.

+The qa project(https://github.com/neurio/qa) must also be installed on your system.

 The project uses the following dependencies: